Seven competing ways to recover the Michaelis-Menten equation reveal the alternative approaches to steady state modeling: Twelve ways to the Michaelis-Menten reaction rate

 The 2-step Michaelis-Menten enzyme reaction scheme represented in Fig.2 has become an unavoidable chapter of enzymology textbooks and a masterpiece of biochemistry courses.

-Interestingly, a sort of game has been established by different authors to propose new alternative methods of treatment.
+\begin{small} \textbf{Figure 2.} The famous Michaelis-Menten enzymatic reaction, where an enzyme $ E $ catalyses the conversion of a substrate $ S $ into a product $ P $.
+The final reaction of rate $ k_{c} $ is considered as irreversible. \end{small}\\ \\ Interestingly, a sort of game has been established by different authors to test their alternative methods of treatment using the MM reaction.
 Some of them are of great pedagogical interest and will be listed below, but let us first consider the pioneer work of Michaelis and Menten.